plotdb/konfig/doc/spec.md

       }, ...
     }

-Generally speaking, subtree without `child` is just a shorthand.
+Generally speaking, intermediate node without `child` is just a shorthand.
 Always put controls in `child` if you want to prevent ambiguity.

 ## Tab: Group of Ctrls

-While meta are constructed based on the hierarchy of the expected result object, we may want controls to be shown in different order or grouping.
+While meta are constructed based on the hierarchy of the expected result object, we may want controls to be shown in different order or groups.
 This is done by setting `tab` and `order` members in ctrl definition object.

 Tabs can also be nested, and defined similarly in a separated object: